Category:

 It depends on your needs, but tools like Aline stand out for combining drafting, redlining, e-signature, and review in one system.
 It’s designed to support real legal work while staying in line with regulatory standards.
 The key benefits include faster turnaround, fewer manual edits, and consistent contract language across teams.

-Can I use AI to draft a contract?
+Can you use AI to write a contract?

 Draft, redline, and query legal documents 10X faster with AI